Prince Albert National Park

-The hamlet of Waskesiu Lake is the only settlement within the park and it is located on the southern shore of Waskesiu Lake.
+The hamlet of Waskesiu Lake is the only community within the park and it is located on the southern shore of Waskesiu Lake.
 Most facilities and services one would expect to find in a multi-use park are available there, such as shopping, fuel, and lodging.

 About 90% of the park is in the Waskesiu Hills and elevations range from 488 m on the western side to 724 m on the eastern side.
 There are several large lakes in the park, including Waskesiu, Kingsmere, and Crean, and several notable rivers have their source there, such as Spruce, Sturgeon, and Smoothstone.

 The park's development as a recreation destination has led to the region immediately south-east of the park boundaries – locations such as Christopher Lake, Emma Lake, Sunnyside Beach, and Anglin Lake, themselves becoming popular recreation destinations.
 Additional development has taken place just beyond the park's eastern entry.

 Biology

 Prince Albert National Park represents the southern boreal forest region of Canada.
 It is a rolling, mostly forested landscape that takes in the drainage divide between the North Saskatchewan and Churchill Rivers.
 The boreal forest extends northerly into the Canadian Shield area from the agricultural zones of southern Canada.
 Prince Albert National Park lies south of the Shield in landscapes that were shaped by Pleistocene glaciers that deposited glacial till, sand and other materials that were later colonized by trees and shrubs.

 Most of the park is dominated by coniferous forests, with the cover of jack pine and white spruce becoming more prevalent the farther north one goes.
 The very southern part of the park is predominantly aspen forest with an understorey of elderberry, honeysuckle, rose, and other shrubs and openings and meadows of fescue grassland.
 The fescue grasslands are considered ecologically important because of their rarity; outside the park, most of the native fescue grasslands have been lost to the plough or to urban development.